 Method 4: Reinstalling of Graphics Card Drivers

-2. Expand the Display Adapters and then Select NVIDIA Graphic card and then select Uninstall.
+2. Expand the Display Adapters.
+Select NVIDIA Graphic card and then select Uninstall.

 3. If a confirmation window arises, Select Yes.